oonid/oo.or.id/content/contents/install-moodle.md

   debconf-apt-progress/preparing:
 ```

-note regarding https, we'll cover in another article to setup HTTPs on the website which use nginx and certbot of Let's Encrypt Certificate Authority (CA).
+Note regarding https, we'll cover it in another article to set up HTTPS on the website which uses nginx and certbot from the Let's Encrypt Certificate Authority (CA).

-note regarding supportemail, install postfix on the server `sudo apt install postfix` and set required support email to for example support@dom.ain.
+Note regarding supportemail, install postfix on the server sudo apt install postfix and set the required support email to, for example, support@dom.ain.

 [^1]: https://moodledev.io/general/releases/4.1/4.1.2
 [^2]: https://docs.moodle.org/403/en/Installing_Moodle_on_Debian_based_distributions